iomatix/ioTools-X4Foundations/FontTools/README.md

 ### Notes:

-   - step4_pack.cmd is not used to replace the default X4 font but instead it packs the files to a catalog and adds them to paths in XR Rebirth format.
+   - step4_pack.cmd is not used to replace the default X4 font but instead it packs the files to a catalog and adds them to paths in X:Rebirth format.
 I suppose that it won't work with X4 currently.